 Whether making decisions about the daily operation of a small business or addressing the complex marketing issues of a multi-national company or large agribusiness cooperative, the financial services you can provide are in high demand at each stage of the supply chain – from farm inputs to the supermarket.

-One of the key competitive advantages of our students is the understanding of supply chain management.
+All value starts with the consumer.
+Our students have a key competitive advantage in understanding how value is created and captured at each stage of the value chain.
 As an agribusiness management graduate, you could be employed in a wide variety of careers involving the buying, selling, distribution and promotion of agricultural food, fiber and biofuels products.

 Previous Internship Highlights

 Agronomic crops: DuPont Pioneer, Dow Agrosciences, ADM, Monsanto, Van Diest Supply Company

 Food animal: Cargill, Smithfield Farmland, Kraft Foods Group, Bayer Animal Health

 Agricultural systems management: MFA Oil Company, Pipestone Systems, Union Pacific, Sydenstrickers, Ag Power, Inc.